7RU7H/Archive/Brain-Hacking/Actions/Exercise.md

 Exchange Mental Stress for Physical Stress - Absolute Bargain

-# One Box Man
+#### One Box Man

-Working towards this being a manditory minimum, by using sets, spacing them throughout the day.
+I suggest working towards this being a manditory minimum, by using sets, spacing them throughout the day - divide into sets if required

-100 Pressups
+- 100 Pressups
-100 Situps
+- 100 Situps
-100 Swats
+- 100 Swats
-A Jog/Run to get outside
+- A Jog/Run even just a walk to get outside

-Back exercises for posture per x hours:
+- Research back exercises for posture
-Cobra yoga pose
-Head against wall feet half a metre from the wall arch back